siddharthanayak2603/ES-335-Assignment-2-2025-Fall/README.md

     Dataset 1:
     ```python
+    num_samples = 40
     np.random.seed(45)

     # Generate data
-    x1 = np.random.uniform(-50, 50, num_samples)
+    x1 = np.random.uniform(-20, 20, num_samples)
-    x2 = np.random.uniform(-50, 50, num_samples)
+    f_x = 100*x1 + 1
+    eps = np.random.randn(num_samples)
-    y = 100*x1**2 + 2*x2**2 + 9
+    y = f_x + eps
     ```

     Dataset 2:
     ```python
     np.random.seed(45)
+    num_samples = 40

     # Generate data
-    x1 = np.random.uniform(-10, 10, num_samples)
+    x1 = np.random.uniform(-1, 1, num_samples)
-    x2 = np.random.uniform(-10, 10, num_samples)
+    f_x = 3*x1 + 4
+    eps = np.random.randn(num_samples)
-    y = 3*x1**2 + 2*x2**2 + 9
+    y = f_x + eps
     ```

-    - Implement gradient descent.
+    - Implement full-batch and stochastic gradient descent.
 Find the average number of steps it takes to converge to an $\epsilon$-neighborhood of the minimizer for both datasets.
-Visualize the convergence process for 15 steps.
+Visualize the convergence process for 15 epochs.
 Choose $\epsilon = 0.001$ for convergence criteria.
-Which dataset takes a larger number of steps to converge, and why?
+Which dataset and optimizer takes a larger number of epochs to converge, and why?
+Show the contour plots for different epochs (or show an animation/GIF) for visualisation of optimisation process.
+Also, make a plot for Loss v/s epochs. **[3 marks]**
    - Explore the article [here](https://machinelearningmastery.com/gradient-descent-with-momentum-from-scratch/#:~:text=Momentum%20is%20an%20extension%20to,spots%20of%20the%20search%20space.) on gradient descent with momentum.
 Implement gradient descent with momentum for the above two datasets.
 Visualize the convergence process for 15 steps.
-   - Compare the average number of steps taken with gradient descent with momentum to that of vanilla gradient descent to converge to an $\epsilon$-neighborhood of the minimizer for both datasets.
+Compare the average number of steps taken with gradient descent (both variants -- full batch and stochastic) with momentum to that of vanilla gradient descent to converge to an $\epsilon$-neighborhood of the minimizer for both datasets.
 Choose $\epsilon = 0.001$.
 Write down your observations.
+Show the contour plots for different epochs for momentum implementation.
+Specifically, show all the vectors: gradient, current value of theta, momentum, etc. **[3 marks]**

 2. Refer to the [instructor's notebook](https://nipunbatra.github.io/ml-teaching/notebooks/dummy-variables-multi-colinearity.html) on multi-colinearity.
-Use np.linalg.solve instead of np.linalg.inv for the same problem.
-Compare and contrast their usage, which one is better and why? **[1 Mark]**
+Use `np.linalg.solve` instead of `np.linalg.inv` for the same problem.
+Compare and contrast their usage, which one is better and why?
+Hint: matrix conditioning.
+Can you find out an example where one works and the other fails? **[2 Marks]**

 3. Referring to the same [notebook](https://nipunbatra.github.io/ml-teaching/notebooks/dummy-variables-multi-colinearity.html), explain why Sklearn's linear regression implementation is robust against multicollinearity.
-Dive deep into Sklearn's code and explain in depth the methodology used. **[1 Mark]**
+Dive deep into Sklearn's code and explain in depth the methodology used in sklearn's implementation. **[1 Mark]**

 4. Begin by exploring the [instructor's notebook](https://github.com/nipunbatra/ml-teaching/blob/master/notebooks/siren.ipynb) that introduces the application of Random Fourier Features (RFF) for image reconstruction.
 Demonstrate the following applications using the cropped image from the notebook:
     - Superresolution: perform superresolution on the image shown in notebook to enhance its resolution by factor 2. **[2 Marks]**